 Here’s a very simple tracking mechanism for physical story cards that your team can use to learn more about the proportion of time you spend on different types of work.
-One of our product development teams has used this approach for tracking time spent on things for at the last year and a half.
+One of our product development teams at Unruly has used this approach for tracking time spent on things for at the last year and a half.
 As a team, we don’t typically do any deep analysis of the data gathered but it does help us understand what’s going on when our velocity dips.
 This data also helped the team push back on minor support requests over new features when this became an issue

 Here's how it works.
 We use coloured cards to represent different types of work:-